Note on Terror Groups: There exist

 Ireland and unifying Ireland.

-bomb exploded in center of Portadown, County Armagh.
+Car bomb exploded in center of Portadown, County

-bomb attack on RUC station in Armagh, County Armagh.
+Mortar bomb attack on RUC station in Armagh, County

-bomb attack on RUC station in Newry, County Armagh.
+Mortar bomb attack on RUC station in Newry, County

-bombs were found in stores in Portadown, County
+Incendiary bombs were found in stores in Portadown,

 resulted in 33 civilians being seriously injured.